 This was a confusing turn of events for so many, but God’s hand was still at work.
 While Dr. Sanoussi continued his studies to become a surgeon, God began directing Dr. Joe Starke, a surgical oncologist in the US, toward the SIM Galmi Hospital.

 After completing a surgical fellowship in France, Dr. Sanoussi returned to Galmi Hospital with his family in 2009 to be our chief of surgery.
 The following year Dr. Starke and his family relocated to Niger and together these two very gifted surgeons began laying the foundation to re-open the PAACS program at Galmi.

 In 2012 the SIM family at Galmi Hospital welcomed two French-speaking doctors from the Democratic Republic of the Congo.
-Since that day our program has expanded to six residents, and we will see our first surgeon graduate in August 2017!
+Since that day our program has expanded to seven residents, and we saw our first surgeon graduate in August 2017!